Yang-intelliexport/geppetto-website-mvp/src/content/resources-en/manufacturing-guides/small-batch-cnc-manufacturing-guide.md

 - **Technical Support**: 8-hour expert review with detailed manufacturing analysis

 **Get your expert-reviewed small batch quote in 8 hours** - Upload your CAD files and receive detailed manufacturing analysis with transparent cost breakdown, optimized for your exact volume requirements.

+Looking for more guidance?
+Our [startup manufacturing pitfalls guide](/resources-en/startup-manufacturing/hardware-startups-prototyping-pitfalls-guide) helps you avoid common small batch mistakes, while our [72-hour delivery process](/resources-en/rapid-delivery/72-hour-delivery-process-revealed) shows exactly how we achieve rapid turnaround for your urgent projects.

 [Image placeholder: Small batch manufacturing team and satisfied customers reviewing completed projects]